cakephp/docs/en/console-and-shells.rst

         return $parser;
     }

-Configuring an option parser with the fluent interface
+Configuring an Option Parser with the Fluent Interface
 ------------------------------------------------------

 All of the methods that configure an option parser can be chained,